DeviantJS/nativescript-animated-tab-bar/README.md

 >They were kind enough open source some really great UI / UX please respect the fact it is not their responsibility to investigate or solve issues using this plugin in NativeScript.

-Please create issues [here](https://github.com/DeviantJS/nativescript-animated-tab-bar/issues) first and only after it has been properly vetted to not be an {N} specific implementation problem should you open an issue in the [FoldingCell GitHub repo](https://github.com/Ramotion/animated-tab-bar/issues).
+Please create issues [here](https://github.com/DeviantJS/nativescript-animated-tab-bar/issues) first and only after it has been properly vetted to not be an {N} specific implementation problem should you open an issue in the [Animated Tab Bar GitHub repo](https://github.com/Ramotion/animated-tab-bar/issues).

 ## Contributing